The 1988 Magnitude 5.9 Saguenay earthquake

 - Preceded by a magnitude 4.7 foreshock on November 23, 1988, 4:11 am Eastern time

 - Aftershock zone 35 km N-S by 35 km E-W

 On Friday November 25, 1988 the largest earthquake in eastern North America in 53 years occurred 35 km south of Chicoutimi, Québec and 75 km north of the Charlevoix-Kamouraska earthquake zone.
 This earthquake, referred to as the Saguenay earthquake, was located in a relatively aseismic region.
 It was characterized by a single foreshock, relatively minor aftershock activity, and a large amount of high frequency energy.

 The damage and felt reports are described in an Intensity Report of the Saguenay Earthquake

 Strong Motion Records

 The event was recorded by the GSC network of accelerograph stations.
 The maximum accelerations on rock were 0.156g horizontal and 0.102g vertical, recorded near Chicoutimi at epicentral distances of 64 km and 43 km, respectively.
-These strong motion records are described in [two Open File Reports][UNDEFINED LINK] and the digital data are also available on request.
+These strong motion records are described in the References and the digital data are also available on request.